Furkanzmc/QML-Coding-Guide/README.md

 Bindings are a powerful tool when used responsibly.
 Bindings are evaluated whenever a property it depends on changes and this may result in poor performance or unexpected behaviors.
-Even when the binding is simple, its consequence can be xpensive.
+Even when the binding is simple, its consequence can be expensive.
 For instance, a binding can cause the position of an item to change and every other item that depends on the position of that item or is anchored to it will also update its position.